earthly/website/blog/_posts/2023-05-10-logging-in-python.md

 ## Conclusion

-Logging is an important aspect of software development that helps in monitoring, debugging, and analyzing the behavior of an application.
-Python provides a powerful and flexible logging module that allows developers to implement various logging features in their applications.
+Python's logging module is a versatile tool for tracking your application's behavior, great for debugging and analysis.
+In this article, we covered logging basics in Python, from set-up to customizing logs.
+We dug into loggers, handlers, formatters, filters, and advanced stuff like rotating log files and using JSON logging.

-In this article, you learned the basics of logging in Python, including setting up logging, logging messages at different levels, and customizing logs.
-We also explored the concept of loggers, handlers, formatters, and filters, and how they work together to produce useful logs.
-You also explored more advanced logging techniques such as rotating log files and using the structured JSON logging library.
+We also tackled the Python logging hierarchy and the best practices to follow, like meaningful log messages, logging at the right level, custom loggers, and log rotation for saving disk space.
+Master these practices and features to make your applications more efficient and maintainable.

-In addition, the article also discussed the Python logging hierarchy, which provides a way to organize loggers in a hierarchy and control how log messages are propagated up the hierarchy.
-The article also highlighted best practices for logging in Python, such as using meaningful log messages, logging at the appropriate level, using custom loggers, and rotating logs to save disk space.
-By following best practices and leveraging the advanced features of the logging module, developers can ensure that their applications are well-architected and easily maintainable.
+Also, as you continue to level up your development process, you might also want to consider enhancing your build process.
+For that, take a look at [Earthly](https://www.earthly.dev/), a tool that can provide a boost in efficiency and consistency in your builds.

 {% include_html cta/bottom-cta.html %}